JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Hovering over if will open a card with the profile info #DONE
 - It should also show the follow button #DONE
 - The follow button should correctly show as unfollow/follow and work as in the profile page #DONE
-- Display the following numbers and link to the /user/following page
+- Display the following numbers and link to the /user/following page #DONE
+- Fetch the numbers for each mentioned users
 - When making a post and staring a word with an @, a list of users should appear that we can tag

+## Reworking the post content and removing the link
+- Remove the link wrapping the entire post component and turn it into a span #DONE

 ## Trends and follow recommendations